Clariscan™ (gadoterate meglumine) injection for intravenous use

 IMPORTANT SAFETY INFORMATION ABOUT CLARISCAN™ (GADOTERATE MEGLUMINE)

 Intrathecal administration of gadolinium-based contrast agents (GBCAs) can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
-CLARISCAN is not approved for intrathecal use.
+Clariscan is not approved for intrathecal use.
 Nephrogenic Systemic Fibrosis GBCAs increase the risk for NSF among patients with impaired elimination of the drugs.
-Avoid use of CLARISCAN in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+Avoid use of Clariscan in these patients unless the diagnostic information is essential and not available with noncontrasted MRI or other modalities.
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.
 The risk for NSF appears highest among patients with:

 |